martymac/fpart/README.md

 # What is fpart ?

-Fpart is a tool that sorts file trees and pack them into bags (called "partitions").
+Fpart is a **F**ilesystem **part**itioner.
+It helps you sort file trees and pack them into bags (called "partitions").
 It is developed in C and available under the BSD license.

 Fpsync, a powerful file-migration tool is also provided.